 Students often ask me what courses I recommend they take.
-Here’s a list, in no particular order, subject to two caveats.
+I have a list below, but first a few general points to keep in mind:

-First Caveat: Who teaches it is usually more important that what it is.
+- Who teaches it is usually more important that what it is.
 Make sure to take courses from a variety of people and teaching styles.
-Keep an eye out for courses taught by visiting big name faculty (and repeat big name visitors such as William Twining…).
+Keep an eye out for courses taught by visiting big name faculty.
 Also, make sure to have variety in each semester.
-I advise you to include at least one “fun” course in each semester to keep your sanity.

-Second Caveat: The list that follows is only intended as a set of basic default choices, not as a list of the most interesting courses in law school.
+The list that follows is only intended as a set of basic default choices, not as a list of the most interesting courses in law school.
+(And it isn’t!
+But you should still take all or most of them.)
 There are lots of fun and interesting seminars and advanced courses, and you should take some.
-I’d say that everyone who graduates from law school should take the courses on the basic list unless they have a good reason not to (such as a schedule conflict) as they provide a good foundation for advanced courses, for practice, and introduce you to a wide variety of legal styles and materials.
+I’d say that everyone who graduates from law school should take the courses on the basic list unless they have a good reason not to (such as a schedule conflict or an extraordinarily clear idea of what you plan to practice and why you therefore don’t need it) as they provide a good foundation for advanced courses, for practice, and introduce you to a wide variety of legal styles and materials.

 Froomkin’s basic courses (in no particular order)

 - Administrative Law

 - Federal Income Tax